Antonis-Para/GameEngine-SuperMarioBros/README.md

 ## TODO

 - [x] Write code from lectures
-- [ ] Map Bitmap API (lecture 6, slide 20) to Allegro functions
-- [ ] Map PixelMemory API (lecture 6, slide 25) to Allegro functions
-- [ ] Map Color Key and Masking API (lecture 7, slide 5) to Allegro functions
+- [ ] Map APIs from lecture to Allegro

 ---